We have a highly distinguished and multidisciplinary Board of Directors composed of leaders within the blood disorders arena.

 Andra H. James, MD, MPH

-Consulting Professor of Obstetrics & Gynecology, at Duke University Medical Center, and founder of Duke University of Women's Hemostasis and Thrombosis Clinic.
-An Ob/Gyn and high-risk pregnancy expert, Dr. James is an internationally renowned leader in advancing the optimal treatment and management of women with blood disorders.
+Professor Emeritas of Obstetrics & Gynecology, Division of Maternal-Fetal Medicine at Duke University Medical Center, and consulting professor of Medicine, Division of Hematology.
+Founder of Duke University's Women's Hemostasis and Thrombosis Clinic.
+An Ob/Gyn and high-risk pregnancy expert, Dr. James is an internationally renowned leader in advancing the optimal treatment and management of women with blood disorders and is the recipient of the CDC Blood Disorders in Public Health Outstanding Leadership Award 2012; and the HTRS Lifetime Achievement Award 2017.

 Barbara A. Konkle, MD

-Associate Chief Scientific Officer at the Bloodworks North West.
-Dr. Konkle is also a Professor of Medicine, Division of Hematology, at the University of Washington.
-Dr. Konkle has long been committed to improving the care of women with bleeding and clotting disorders through research, clinical care and leadership in national organizations.
+Scientific Director, Washington Center for Bleeding Disorders; Dr. Konkle is also a Professor of Medicine, Division of Medicine/Hematology, at the University of Washington.
+Dr. Konkle has long been committed to improving the care of women with bleeding and clotting disorders through research, clinical care, and leadership in national organizations, and is the recipient of the ISTH 2021 Esteemed Career Award.

 Roshni Kulkarni, MD

-Professor (emeritus) and Director of Pediatric Hematology/Oncology at Michigan State University.
+Director Emerita and former Director of Pediatric Hematology/Oncology at Michigan State University.
 Dr. Kulkarni was the Director of CDC's Division of Blood Disorders and Distinguished Hematology Consultant for CDC.
-She serves on Boards of national and international organizations, including ASPHO, ATHN and ISTH, and has received the US FDA Distinguished Service Award.
+She serves on Boards of national and international organizations, including ASPHO, ATHN, and ISTH, and has received the US FDA Distinguished Service Award.

 Leslie J. Graham, MSHA

 President and CEO, Primary Care Coalition, Silver Spring, MD.
-Expertise in improving healthcare quality and access while managing costs, especially for underserved women and men.
+Ms. Graham's expertise includes improving healthcare quality and access while managing costs, especially for the underserved and women.

 Kenneth Mann, PhD

-Dr. Kenneth Mann, Emeritus Professor of Biochemistry and of Medicine at the University of Vermont, has a long distinguished career characterized by quality science, well-managed large-scale interdisciplinary research enterprises and excellence in service to medical, lay and professional organizations.
-Among the many awards Dr. Mann has received is the latest Hemostasis and Thrombosis Research Society - HTRS - Lifetime Achievement Award.
+Dr. Kenneth Mann, Emeritus Professor of Biochemistry and of Medicine at the University of Vermont, has a long and distinguished career characterized by quality science, well-managed large-scale interdisciplinary research enterprises and excellence in service to medical, lay and professional organizations.
+Among the many awards Dr. Mann has received, his latest award is the Lifetime Achievement Award from the Hemostasis and Thrombosis Research Society - HTRS.

 Russell E. Ware, MD, PhD